44th National Congress of Internal Medicine: Success and Challenges for the Future

 Right now the ratio of internists per 100,000 inhabitants is 8.4.
 There are territories like the Valencian Community that is at 5.7.
 The great geographic dispersion in some areas makes it impossible to reach all of these people.
 In 10 years, between 20 and 25 percent of working internists will retire.
 This year the ministry’s offer of Internship places has increased to 11 more.
 It is not enough, people who train as doctors take six years, plus the year they are preparing for the MIR and the five years of specialty increases to 12 years.
 At that moment there will be a impressive shortage of specialists.

 It is good that more places are created, but it is also good to resize the resources we have.
-That there are other colleagues who work with the internists who could dedicate themselves not to the acute care of the patient, but to performing diagnostic tests, outpatient consultations, etc. It is about sizing the resources to be able to assume that care burden that one has.
+That there are other colleagues who work with the internists who might dedicate themselves not to the acute care of the patient, but to performing diagnostic tests, outpatient consultations, etc. It is regarding sizing the resources to be able to assume that care burden that one has.
 It is important to think that in 10 years there will be 20 percent of internists who will no longer work, so this scenario needs to be prevented.

 Pedro Sánchez has recently been appointed as the new president of the Government of Spain.
 What would you ask from the SEMI to the future Minister of Health?